What different clinical programs are offered at CCPH?

-Group Therapy is a form of therapy in which a small group of people meets regularly to discuss and explore their problems with each other and the group leader(s).
-Groups offer students a safe and confidential place on campus where they can work on problems, and hear different perspectives.
-Group members are able to gain insight into their own thoughts and behavior, and offer support to others.
-Participating in groups helps students feel less alone with their problems, as they navigate through college.
-Group therapy is a powerful tool for growth and change.
-It's an opportunity to receive multiple perspectives, encouragement and feedback in a safe, confidential environment.
+- Group therapy is a form of therapy where people meet regularly in small groups to discuss and explore their problems with each other and the group leader(s).
+Groups offer students a safe and confidential place to work on problems and hear different perspectives.
 Group members can deepen self-awareness, enhance relationship skills and experiment with new ideas and ways of being.

 - Gain an understanding of personal problems and explore possible solutions